Last Modified January 17, 2017

-Councillors, Members of UK and European Parliaments are elected to represent you.
+Councillors, MPs and Members of European Parliament are elected to represent you.
 But who are they?

 Hertsmere is divided into 15 wards and each ward has either two or three councillors.
 Councillors are elected for a four year tem to represent the area and help make decisions about local issues.
-Councillors are elected 'by thirds' for a period of four years.
-This means that a third of the councillors get elected each year (one per ward), with no elections taking place in the fourth year.
+The next election of Hertsmere councillors will take place on 2 May 2019.

 Find out who your Hertsmere borough councillor is, you can search by ward, name or party.

-Members of Parliament (MPs) are elected in the General Election, held generally every five years or so.
-Each MP serves in the House of Commons, representing his or her constituency.
+Members of Parliament or MPs are elected in a general election, held every five years or so.
+Each MP serves in the House of Commons, representing their constituency.

-Find out who your Member of Parliament is by visiting the House of Commons website
+Find out who your MP is by visiting the House of Commons website.

 Members of the European Parliament

-Members of the European Parliament (MEPs) are elected in the European Elections and serve for up to five years.
+Members of the European Parliament or MEPs are elected in a European election and serve for up to five years.

 Further information on the European Parliament, including who your MEP is, can be obtained from the European Parliament website.